 - The COVID-19 pandemic has created unprecedented challenges for education systems across the world.
 On average across the OECD, expenditure on primary to tertiary educational institutions per full-time equivalent student (including expenditure on research and development) grew by 0.4% from 2019 to 2020 (the first year of the pandemic and the latest period with available data).
-In Slovenia, it increased by 4%.
-This change in expenditure per student is the result of total expenditure on educational institutions increasing by 5.4% and the total number of full-time equivalent students increasing by 1.4%.
-In addition, provisional data show that expenditure per student increased by 5.6% in 2021: this is the result of total expenditure on educational institutions increasing by 7.6% and the total number of full-time equivalent students increasing by 1.9%. - The distribution of spending between general and vocational upper secondary programmes depends on a variety of factors, such as the number of VET students, the fields of study within VET programmes and the importance given to VET relative to general programmes.
-In Slovenia, 7% of all funding for educational institutions is spent on general upper secondary education and 13% on vocational upper secondary education (11% and 10% respectively on average across the OECD).
+In Norway, it decreased by 1.2%.
+This change in expenditure per student is the result of total expenditure on educational institutions decreasing by 0.2% and the total number of full-time equivalent students increasing by 1%. - The distribution of spending between general and vocational upper secondary programmes depends on a variety of factors, such as the number of VET students, the fields of study within VET programmes and the importance given to VET relative to general programmes.
+In Norway, 9% of all funding for educational institutions is spent on general upper secondary education and 12% on vocational upper secondary education (11% and 10% respectively on average across the OECD). - Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.

-- Government sources dominate non-tertiary education funding in all OECD countries, while the private sector contributes 9% of the total expenditure on educational institutions on average.
-Private funding in Slovenia accounted for 7% of expenditure at primary, secondary and postsecondary non-tertiary levels. - In most countries, private sources accounted for similar shares of expenditure on general and vocational programmes at upper secondary level.
-However, in a few countries the differences in the share of private funding between general and vocational programmes were wider.
-In Slovenia, the private sector is responsible for 9% of expenditure on general upper secondary programmes and 12% of expenditure on vocational upper secondary programmes. - On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
-In Slovenia, 90% of the funding comes from the central government, after transfers between government levels and 10% from the local level.
+- Private funding in Norway accounted for 3% of expenditure at primary, secondary and post-secondary non-tertiary levels. - On average across OECD countries, more than half of government expenditure on primary to postsecondary non-tertiary education comes from subnational governments.
+In Norway, 10% of the funding comes from the central government, after transfers between government levels and 90% from the local level.